2.0.2Creates a function that always returns returnValue.

 Remove values for which predicate returns false.

-subject (Iterable) to filter.
+to filter.

-Iterable: without values that didn't match predicate .
+without values that didn't match

 // returns List [ 2 ]